Have you noticed as you’ve gotten older that your hair is thinner and less lustrous? Maybe it’s prone to split ends and is dried out all the time.

 Stress Hormone Inhibits Hair Follicle Activity

-The study described in this article was conducted by some big players.
+Some big players conducted the study described in this article.
 The researchers were from Harvard, MIT, Icahn School of Medicine at Mount Sinai in New York, Massachusetts General Hospital, and University Hospital Würzburg in Germany.
 The study was published in the journal Nature.

-What they found was that a specific stress hormone called corticosterone actually inhibits hair follicle stem cell activity and hair growth.
+They found that a specific stress hormone called corticosterone inhibits hair follicle stem cell activity and hair growth.

-Their subjects were mice and they found that when corticosterone levels were low, hair follicle stem cells regenerated a lot more frequently than when levels were high.
-When corticosterone levels were high, being caused by chronic stress, the hair follicles actually entered a dormant phase.
+Their subjects were mice, and they found that when corticosterone levels were low, hair follicle stem cells regenerated more frequently than when high levels were.
+When corticosterone levels were high, caused by chronic stress, the hair follicles actually entered a dormant phase.

 Follicle Stem Cells are Responsible for Hair Growth and Color

-A researcher from Harvard, Ya-Chieh Hsu, mainly focuses on stem cells and tissues, with an emphasis on how stress impacts them.
+A researcher from Harvard, Ya-Chieh Hsu, mainly focuses on stem cells and tissues, emphasizing how stress impacts them.

 In addition to the hair loss connection, Hsu also found that stress depletes melanocyte stem cells which produce the color of our hair.